avantifellows/plio-frontend/docs/GITHUB-WORKFLOWS.md

 1. Clone the Plio Frontend and switch to the branch that triggered the workflow
 2. Configure environment variables using GitHub secrets
 3. Install it using `docker-compose`
-4. Repeat steps 1-3 for the Plio Backend
+4. Repeat steps 1-3 for Plio Backend

 After the docker containers are up & running, the TestCafe BrowserStack plugin is installed, and then the end-to-end tests are run.